Open

 Celebrating the Brisbane Debut of I Should Have Been Dead Years Ago

 To celebrate the film’s Brisbane debut, there will be an event hosted by KEPK at unit J2/241 Station Road, Yeerongpilly on December 14.
 The evening will include live performances from three Brisbane acts.
-Gravel Sandwidge and Ect Unk, a new project by Glen Schneau.
+Gravel Samdwidge and Ect Unk, a new project by Glen Schneau.
 Both two will appear alongside Cordell from Pale Horsey.

 A Special Vinyl Release